GingertronMk1/gingertronmk1.github.io/index.md

 </div>
 <div class="col-12 col-md-6 card py-3">

-<h1 class="text-center">Programming</h1>
+<h1 class="text-center">Development</h1>

-I am a graduate of the University of Nottinham with a 2:1 MSci in Computer Science.
+I am a graduate of the University of Nottingham with a 2:1 MSci in Computer Science.

 </div>